moiseevigor/moiseevigor.github.io/_posts/2026-08-08-forbidden-directions-magnetic-contact.md

 So the homogeneous dimension is a **curvature-degeneracy meter**.
 It sits at its floor value everywhere the field is healthy, and rises by exactly the vanishing order on the measure-zero set where the field fails.
-A sub-Riemannian invariant, computed from how a small ball grows, locates the magnetic nulls — the reconnection sites — and reads how degenerate each one is.
-Part 4 turns that into an actual detector and checks it against the standard tool.
+A sub-Riemannian invariant, read off how far a small ball reaches in each direction, locates the magnetic nulls — the *candidate* reconnection sites (a null alone does not reconnect anything: that takes localized non-ideal evolution, and 3D reconnection can also happen with no null — Pontin & Priest 2022) — and reads how degenerate each one is.
+Part 4 turns that into a working estimator and checks it against the standard null finder — a consistency check on known nulls, not a blind-detection claim.

 What the growth vector does **not** yet tell you is the *shape* of the field near the null — how it curves, which way it leans.
-That information is not in how big the ball is; it is in the shape of the caustic.
-Reading the field's gradient off that caustic is [Part 3](#).
+That information is not in the ball's reach exponents; it is in the shape of the caustic.
+Reading the field's gradient off that caustic is [Part 3](/mathematics/2026/08/11/forbidden-directions-reading-gradient/).

 ## Glossary